github/codeql/change-notes/1.20/analysis-javascript.md

 ## General improvements

 * Support for popular libraries has been improved.
-Consequently, queries may produce more results on code bases that use the following features:
+Consequently, queries may produce better results on code bases that use the following features:
   - client-side code, for example [React](https://reactjs.org/)
   - cookies and webstorage, for example [js-cookie](https://github.com/js-cookie/js-cookie)
   - server-side code, for example [hapi](https://hapijs.com/)